indigolemon/ruby_switch/README.md

 	PROMPT_COMMAND=set_bash_prompt

-You will also need to store your original system PATH so that it can be reverted when changing Gem Home.
-The scripts expect to find a variable named `DEFAULT_PATH` to allow this to happen.
-This can be accomplished by adding the following lines to your bash_profile after PATH and GEM_HOME are set to defaults:
+You will also need to store your original system `PATH` and `GEM_HOME` so that they can be reverted when changing Gem Home.
+The scripts expect to find variables named `DEFAULT_PATH` and `DEFAULT_GEM_HOME` to allow this to happen.
+This can be accomplished by adding the following lines to your `bash_profile` after `PATH` and `GEM_HOME` are set to defaults:

 	# Save default Path to enable clean Ruby switching
 	DEFAULT_PATH=$PATH